superphy/insilico-subtyping/README.md

 #### Check 2.
 The predictive performance is above a minimum threshold

-All new subtype schemes are subject to a leave-one-out cross-validation analysis.
+All new subtype schemes are subject to a leave-one-out cross-validation analysis that assesses the performance of the given phylogeny to predict the subtype.
+In the leave-out-out cross-validation simulation, the subtype label of each gene in the training set is removed, one at a time, and the remaining genes in training set are used to predict the subtype of the test gene.
+Positive and negative results are required and the F1-score, which is a weighted average of the precision and recall, is calculated.
+Precision is defined as:

+Precision = TP / (TP + FP)

+and recall as:

+Recall = TP / (TP + FN)

+These values are then combined to produce an F-score as follows:

+2 * ( precision * recall ) / ( precision + recall )

+TP = TruePositive,  FP = False Positive, FN = False Negative

+The F-score; a binary classifer metric, was recorded individually for each subtype and then averaged to create a single performance metric for this multi-class predictor.
 You will be notified if the F1-score (a equally weighted average of precision and recall) is below 0.9.

 CONTACT